fxsecltd/demi-sro/draft-shubralov-demi-sro-payment-security.md

 ## Core Solidity Implementation Reference

-The compensation pool and risk management ledger MUST implement the following smart contract architecture:
+The compensation pool and risk management ledger MUST implement a decentralized, multi-governor smart contract architecture that rejects centralized ownership.
+Administrative functions—such as regional node authorization and emergency fund restoration—MUST require an on-chain M-of-N threshold consensus executed directly by the authenticated governance entities.

+The smart contract MUST include a built-in automated social recovery pipeline, allowing surviving regional Embassy Nodes to unilaterally trigger an emergency system rescue and bypass compromised nodes or founders via transparent on-chain voting.

+The core implementation MUST comply with the following architectural specification:

 ```solidity
 // SPDX-License-Identifier: MIT